QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Theoretical background

 where

 $d= \textrm{dim} \mathcal{O}$ and $r$ is the number of Kraus operators.
-Provided the Hilbert space dimension is small enough, this problem may be solved efficiently using widely available \acs{SDP} solvers, such as \cite{mosek}.
+Provided the dimension of the relevant Hilbert space is small enough, this problem may be solved efficiently using widely available \acs{SDP} solvers, such as \cite{mosek}.
 This optimization is implemented in the \texttt{mop\_channel\_qfi} function.

-Notice, that the dimension of ancilla $\mc A$ is not included in any of the constraints in \eqref{eq:mop_sdp}.
+Notice that the dimension of ancilla $\mc A$ is not included in any of the constraints in \eqref{eq:mop_sdp}.
 This is because \acs{MOP} gives the maximal \acs{QFI} without any restriction on ancilla sizes.
 Furthermore, in order to identify the optimal input state $\ket\psi$ one needs to solve an additional \acs{SDP} problem, see \cite{Zhou2021, kurdzialek2024}.